anntzer/pypi2pkgbuild/README.md

 - Resolves Python dependencies via installation in a temporary virtualenv, and also creates PKGBUILDs for those that are not available as official packages.
 - Resolves binary dependencies via `namcap` and adds them to the `depends` array if they are installed (thus, it is suggested to first install them as `--asdeps` and then let the generated PKGBUILD pick them up as dependencies).
+Note that some packages are distributed with a copy of the required libraries; in this case, `pypi2pkgbuild.py`’s behavior will depend on whether the package defaults to using the system-wide library or its own copy.
 - Automatically tries to fetch a missing license file from Github, if applicable.
 - Automatically builds the package (with options given in `--makepkg=...`) and